samdotola/walletconnect-docs/docs/advanced/push-server.md

 ![create-push-url](/assets/create-push-url.png)

-3. From the same settings tab, you will see the FCM and the APNS settings becomes available to setup.
+3. From the same settings tab, you will see the FCM and the APNS settings become available to set up.
 Add your [FCM](#Firebase Cloud Messaging API (FCM v1)) and/or [APNs](#apple-push-notifications-apns) details.

 ![fmc-and-apns-details-form](/assets/apns-fmc-details.png)